-For many student loan borrowers, the opportunity to buy a house and the opportunity to refinance student loans happen around the same time.
-Both a refinance and a mortgage require good credit and a healthy debt-to-income ratio.
+For many student loan borrowers, the opportunity to buy a house and the opportunity to refinance student loans often coincide.
+Both a refinance and a mortgage require good credit and a healthy debt-to-income ratio, making it crucial to develop a smart strategy when planning these financial endeavors.

 Because a refinance can affect a mortgage application, and a mortgage can affect a refinance, it is crucial to come up with a smart strategy when planning these financial endeavors.

 Credit Score Implications

 Many people believe that the big issue in the application process is the ding their credit score takes when attempting to get a mortgage or refinance student loans.

 While there is a drop in credit score when applying for new credit, it is usually temporary and not very large.
-For borrowers repairing their credit and worried that about even a slight drop in score, it will be important to prioritize the more critical of the two applications.
+For borrowers concerned about even a slight drop in their credit score, it is important to prioritize the more critical of the two applications.
 For those with excellent credit scores, this factor probably isn’t a major concern.

 Debt-To-Income Ratio Changes

 The other side of this equation is that buying a home creates new debt and can make refinancing student loans more difficult.
 This is especially true for borrowers who have low housing costs and are considering a large home purchase.

 Which Comes First?